mydobie/simple-react-redux-app/CONTRIBUTING.md

 Text matching tests should be avoided, the use of [testIds](https://testing-library.com/docs/queries/bytestid/) is preferred.

 Because of the nature of the Node, Jest, React, and Redux environment, a very high level of test coverage (at least 85% lines covered) is expected.
+See the `utils/testCoverage.js` file for minimum coverage accepted when running GitHub Actions.

 ---